 Small Budget, Big Impact

-1. Old and Weathered Ladder Rack
+1. Old and Weathered Farmhouse Style Ladder Rack

-Every home ends up having that old fashioned wooden ladder that ends up needing to be replaced or just ends up abandoned in the garage or shed somewhere, but with a little bit of paint and some ingenuity, you can give it a new home proudly on display.
+Every home ends up having that old fashioned wooden ladder that ends up needing to be replaced or just ends up abandoned in the garage or shed somewhere, but with a little bit of paint and some ingenuity, you can give it a new home proudly on display thanks to farmhouse decor.
 The rungs of the ladder work great as a towel rack and are great for storing anything that can hang from a hook, like pots, pans, and even things like barbeque utensils.
 Depending on the condition of the ladder it might not even need a fresh coat of paint, but definitely give it a good cleaning before putting it to use.

-2. Easy to Carry Tool Tray Planter
+2. Easy to Carry Tool Farmhouse Style Tray Planter

 3. Repurposed Outdoor Fireplace Mantle

-4. Hanging Potted Planter Door Wreath
+4. Farmhouse Style Hanging Potted Planter Door Wreath

 Wreaths are always a nice focal point for the front door of a home, but why do a traditional rustic wreath using branches and reeds when you can add a bit of color instead.
 With this project, you’ll be able to make a unique wreath that will be the talk of the neighborhood.
 The best part is you don’t even have to change the wreath each season.
-Just replace the flowers with whatever colors and types fit the season, or just fill them with other decorations depending on your preference.
+Just replace the flowers with whatever colors and types fit the season, or just fill them with other farmhouse decor ideas depending on your preference.